 “Social media is ubiquitous, and the web’s pranksters now have instant access to journalists and commentators via Twitter.
 The best example so far is the Ted Cruz – Zodiac Killer rumor.
 It started off as a joke on Twitter, and less than a month later, Cruz’s wife had to respond to it publicly.”

 THE ELECTORATE STRIKES BACK

 So the mainstream media, confident that they still held sway, scoffed and prognosticated and got everything wrong.
 They scratched their collective heads as outsiders drew crowds larger than anything ever seen before in politics.
-But the voters no longer cared what they said because they don’t get their information from CNN or Fox News any longer.
-This is an online age, where the narrative of a media cycle can be measured in minutes, rather than days.
+But the voters no longer cared what they said because they don’t get their information from CNN or Fox News.
+This is an online age, where the narrative of a media cycle can be measured in minutes rather than days.
 And trending topics and the Facebook newsfeed are infinitely more important than think pieces by the New York Times.
 The establishment media failed to recognize a deep cynicism, a viral feeling infecting the electorate that the game was rigged.
-They laughed at blogs, and sneered at online journalists as something less, meanwhile they failed to adapt or recognize how technology had changed the tastes of the consumer.
+They laughed at blogs and sneered at online journalists as something less meanwhile, they failed to adapt or recognize how technology had changed the tastes of the consumer.
 It doesn’t matter what ends up happening with this election, journalism will never be the same.
 As always, the Internet defeated an older model.

 Cenk Uygur summed it up this way.
 “If the establishment was unnerved by 2016, wait till they get a load of 2020.
 They might be able to stem the tide this election… but by 2020, it will be a tsunami.”